6 South African Soccer Stadiums – World-Class Venues

 Peter Mokaba Stadium

 Another stadium was built specifically for the 2010 FIFA World Cup.
 It is an extension and improvement of the old soccer arena that stood there.
-The alterations started in March 2007, with the old structure only having one grandstand and three standing areas – so it needed more areas for the fans.
+The alterations started in March 2007.
+The old structure only had one grandstand and three standing areas, so it needed more areas for the fans.

-The stadium is in the capital of Limpopo province and is named after Peter Mokaba – the politician and activist.
+The stadium is in the capital of Limpopo province and is named after politician and activist Peter Mokaba.

-The stadium hosts both soccer and rugby games and has a maximum capacity of 45,500.
+The stadium hosts soccer and rugby games with a maximum capacity of 45,500.

 6. Mbombela Stadium